sohndotcloud/yew-app/README.md

 `cargo install trunk wasm-bindgen-cli`

-It needs rustup to add the WASM target processor.
+It needs rustup to add the WASM target processor. `wasm32-unknown-unknown` is used for browsers.

 `rustup target add wasm32-unknown-unknown`